CINCINNATI - How many pictures are really worth a thousand words?

 "Some people think we did something extraordinary, but it was just Cincinnati people helping people," said Amrein, a West-Side native who graduated from Elder High School and Miami University.

-Amrein said he has been in touch regularly with Pamella and told her that he would bring flowers, but he warned her they would be orange and black – the Bengals' colors.
+Amrein said he has been in touch regularly with Pamella and he warned her that he would bring flowers, but they would be orange and black – the Bengals' colors.

 After talking to Amrein, Pamella said she plans to add the Ozark Mountain Daredevils song to her brother's services.

 "Christa asked Teri and I to pull the services together.
 I would say, it's maybe not an appropriate song for a funeral, but I'm going to ask my husband to download it to an iPod and maybe I'll make copies of the lyrics and we'll pass them out as we leave the cemetery," she said.

 In lieu of flowers, the family asks for remembrances to the Wounded Warrior Project.